lKaniel/BlockFonts/README.md

 /lang
 ```

 So, as you can see, the usage is really simple.
-Feel free of using this addon.
+Feel free using this addon.

 # Contact
 If you have any questions you can contact me in diskord by private message to